Aesvek/displaymanager/README.md

-# Screen-settings
+# Display manager
-monitor settings in demnu coded for personal use on i3wm
+Display manager in demnu coded for personal use on i3wm